 I decided to install a green screen in the bus so that I could do monthly livestreams and teach on line classes during the pandemic to make money.
 It was surprisingly successful.
 Cramped, but successful.

 Necessity has always been the mother of invention.

 The stuff had no value to anyone else, but it was a gold mine to me.
-Over the course of the time we were here I recovered over €5000 in studs, road case wheels, electrical cable and a variety other valuable supplies that had all been disposed of as garbage.
+Over the course of the time we were there I recovered over €5000 in studs, road case wheels, electrical cable and a variety of other valuable supplies that had all been disposed of as garbage.

 It amazed me to no end what people would throw away.
 Used once for a show and then dumped in the dumpster.

 Even our cultural undertakings are overwhelmed by the creation of garbage and waste.

 My life long dream of creating a sustainable art installation, built from found materials, was slowly becoming a reality.

 In April, they gave me permission to move into the backyard.
 You could see Berlin’s signature landmark, the Fernsehturm (TV Tower)from the right angle.
 It was only 900 meters away as the crow flies.

 We really were in the heart of the city.

 It was dreamlike.
 The sort of thing that only happens in movies.